-Students who have expressed their intention to apply for an IBO certificate will have some IB-related readings and assignments in their courses and research assignments.
-The workload, however, will be equivalent to the workload of students not taking the IBO certificates.
-Students who participate in the IBO certificate option will have access to the IBO Online Curriculum Centre (OCC).
+Qualified learners who have expressed their intention to apply for an IBO certificate will need to align their course and research assignments to the IB curriculum, which may result in additional readings etc. The workload, however, will be equivalent to the workload of learners not taking the IBO certificates.

-MALAT/DipLAT Courses
+MALAT/DipLAT Courses\